Chinchillas have gorgeous fur.

 Bald Spots On Your Chinchilla

-If your chinchilla has bald spots this is also most likely caused by fur slips and stress/fear.
-This can also be caused by having two chinchillas together in the same cage and they may be roughhousing more than you think when you aren’t watching.
+One possible cause of this is having two chinchillas together in the same cage.
+They may be roughhousing more than you think when you aren’t watching.

-You have to be careful that one chinchilla isn’t becoming the victim of bites and purposely slipping the fur or losing too much out of fear or to escape the other chinchilla.
+You have to be careful that one chinchilla isn’t becoming the victim of bites and purposely slipping its fur out of fear or to escape the other chinchilla.

 I think this is an awesome defense mechanism, but you should never have this happening in your home with your chinchilla.

 Chinchilla Fur That Is Clumped

-Something such as a humidifier could help greatly but don’t overdo the dust baths.
+Something such as a dehumidifier could help greatly, but don’t overdo the dust baths.
 It’s not necessary and will most likely only cause more stress or more hair to fall out during the process.

 Full Blown Fur Slip

-I already mentioned what this usually means, and this is the most common problem with chinchilla fur but it’s also the problem that indicates the most fear in your chinchilla’s mind.
+I already mentioned what this usually means, and this is the most common problem with chinchilla fur, but it’s also the problem that indicates the most fear in your chinchilla’s mind.

-Whatever the environment is for your chinchilla that’s causing this, you need to change and make sure that you make them more comfortable to avoid more fur coming off or your chinchilla overheating due to stress, fear, and anxiety.
+Whatever the environment is for your chinchilla that’s causing this, you need to change it and make sure that you make your pet more comfortable.

-Do you have any stories you can share about how they reacted or what fur problems you have encountered as a chinchilla owner?
-Be sure to drop a comment below.
+Do you have any stories you can share about how they reacted or what fur problems you have encountered as a chinchilla owner that required you to brush or comb your chinchilla?